axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 ## Migration
 With such an extensive existing system as the Sailing Analytics Suite, migration is a big concern.
 The existing RBAC system is easily extended to support ACLs.
 However, implementing permission checking in the whole system will be a long process, because probably almost every service request will have to be edited.

 Another challenge besides the code changes is the data migration.
-For every existing data object an ACL has to be created and filled with the right permissions so the users do not notice a big change.
+We don't want to have to create ACLs and ownerships explicitly for each and every object.
+Instead, reasonable defaults are required.
+We assume that each server has a server name which is usually provided by the ``SERVER_NAME`` environment variable during server startup and is passed through to the ``com.sap.sailing.server.name`` system property.
+These names are expected to be unique across the landscape and shall serve as the name for the default tenant assumed to be the tenant owner for all objects in that server.
+Of course, ownerships can explicity be defined for new objects or adjusted for existing ones.

-Besides creating an ACL for every data objects that is access controlled, an owner has to be defined for each existing data object, so that in combination with the ACLs no user loses permissions they need to have.
-In order to do this, where will have to be a script that associates all data objects on a server with a tenant and a specific user as owner (e.g. on the archive all data objects are associated with the tenant “archive” and owned by the user “Axel”).
-Thereafter, the users on the server are assigned their respective role.
+As default user owner we will not provide a default value, leaving it with a ``null`` value.
+This means that by default no user automatically obtains ownership permissions on any object.
+This seems a backward-compatible approach because so far there is no user ownership at all, hence no permissions have been implied through such an ownership.

 **Role Migration**